sp-mujuni/gippm-java-web-system/README.md

 # GIPPM Java Web System

-This project is intended to demonstrate customized process automation for online businesses as they interact with internal and external stakeholders.
+This project is intended to demonstrate customized process automation for businesses as they interact with internal and external stakeholders.